A step-by-step guide to T’s pipeline execution model

 p1.c == p2.c -- true

-T detects circular dependencies and reports them:
+T detects circular dependencies and reports them at construction time, before any nodes are executed:

 pipeline {